ibm-messaging/mq-metric-samples/cmd/mq_influx/README.md

 You can see data such as disk or CPU usage, queue depths, and MQI call counts.

-An example Grafana dashboard is included, to show how queries might be constructed.
-The data shown is the same as in the corresponding Prometheus-based dashboard, also in this repository.
+Example Grafana dashboards are included, to show how queries might be constructed.
+The graphs shown are similar to the corresponding Prometheus-based dashboard, also in this repository.

 To use the dashboard,
 create a data source in Grafana called "MQ Influx" that points at your database server, and then import the JSON file.